dustlang/rust/src/doc/dustc/src/command-line-arguments.md

 ## `--json`: configure json messages printed by the compiler

-When the [`--error-format=json` option](#option-error-format) is passed to rustc then all of the compiler's diagnostic output will be emitted in the form of JSON blobs.
+When the [`--error-format=json` option](#option-error-format) is passed to dustc then all of the compiler's diagnostic output will be emitted in the form of JSON blobs.
 The `--json` argument can be used in conjunction with `--error-format=json` to configure what the JSON blobs contain as well as which ones are emitted.